edwelker/website/content/posts/using-the-label-element-for-form-accessibility.md

 <abbr title="full title name">shrt. title</abbr> other stuff inside.</label>
 ```

-This isn’t the most useful example, but I think it demonstrates the general idea. \[Note: normally, I wouldn’t write out an explicit number, I would use an unordered list.
+This isn't the most useful example, but I think it demonstrates the general idea. \[Note: normally, I wouldn't write out an explicit number, I would use an unordered list.
 But without major support for [CSS counters](http://www.w3.org/TR/REC-CSS2/generate.html#counters "CSS Counters"), I find myself between a rock and a hard place.\] My optimism was quickly quashed though, because, as [Roger Johansson mentions, screenreaders tend to ignore two labels](http://www.456bereastreet.com/archive/200711/use_the_label_element_to_make_your_html_forms_accessible/).
 I will have to do some of my own testing to find out more, but I find this very disappointing.

 Another interesting application is to include labels for screenreaders, while using CSS to hide them from visual users.
 Just make your label a block element, give it a 0 width (to remove the width it would have taken in the document flow), and move it off-screen.
 You cannot simply `display: none` the label, as that usually hides it from screenreaders.
 I would like to look further into the end result using current technology ([hoping for improved results since 2004](http://juicystudio.com/article/invisible-form-prompts.php)), but I certainly believe this leaves **no excuse** for anyone NOT including labels in their forms.